mgius/calpoly_csc300_templates/README.md

 You can download the raw files by navigating the web folders you see here.
 You can copy/paste the contents of the file, or download the file directly by selecting "raw".
 I highly reccomend using git, however.

+# I would like to contribute an example

+I would love more examples.
+Fork this repository (preferably by signing up for github and forking it that way), add your examples and send me a pull request.
+If you are opposed to that idea, I'll take git patches as well.

+Before submitting your examples, please take a moment to add a header comment (like the ones I've added) and any other notes that you think would be helpful